gemseo/gemseo/doc_src/faq.rst

 |g| fails with openturns
 ------------------------

-Openturns implicitely requires the library *libnsl* that may not be installed by default on recent linux OSes.
+Openturns implicitly requires the library *libnsl* that may not be installed by default on recent linux OSes.
 Under *CentOS* for instance,